 The single room dwelling over the garage of Mrs Mukherjee’s house was constructed with tenants in mind.
 It had an attached bath and a compact kitchen that spilled into the backyard of the house.
 A lavish bay window looked out to the front facing north and rendered certain elegance to the extension.
 A staircase rose along the main wall of the house and turned left to meet the door hidden from view.
 A metal ladder led further to the terrace from where the view to the east was blocked by the rising ambitions of the row houses and an ugly apartment block that had sprouted in recent years, as if to shield Miranda from her bittersweet past.
 Far to the west, the bungalow next to the railway tracks craned its ridges above the congregation of concrete, its tiles still proud and hopeful.

 Miranda was ordered by Mrs Mukherjee to come down for morning tea with her daily, a ritual observed with much ceremony, in the living room downstairs among exotic porcelain and silverware.
-She was finicky to the tiniest detail —everything had to be just right, Darjeeling green tea leaves soaked for fifteen minutes in the teapot, and the two sugar cubes, despite the admonitions of her doctor.
+She prevailed over the proceedings with the sobriety of a queen.
+Darjeeling Green tea leaves were soaked for fifteen minutes in the teapot under the tea cozy, a bowl of demerara sugar cubes lined up with the creamer —despite the admonitions of her doctor— and a box of arrowroot biscuits sat next to an exotic jar of potato chips which only she could touch.
+A pair of cups sat in gleaming saucers resting on crocheted doilies.
 Much to Miranda’s amusement, she found the crockery changed subtly each day.
 With a glint in her eyes, Mrs Mukherjee would describe at length how each tea set was acquired and where, and how the patterns on the cups and the shape of the teapot tend to have a bearing upon a day.

-‘I am addicted to teas sets a wee bit,’ she confided one day in what was a clear understatement, ‘like your mother was addicted to wind chimes.’
+‘I am addicted to tea sets a wee bit,’ she confided one day in what was a clear understatement, ‘like your mother was addicted to wind chimes.’

 ‘What else did she like, my mother?’
 Miranda asked.